dalenewman/Transformalize/README.md

 * export search results (to csv, and xlsx) in *report mode*

-Although arranging a report in Transformalize can add some complexity, it still makes sense since reporting is just ETL.
+Although arranging a report in Transformalize can add some complexity, it still makes sense since reporting is just a form of ETL.

 Here's a quick video of a Northwind report using the Elasticsearch provider we loaded earlier: